-A student must remain on campus for the duration of the school day unless permission has been previously granted for the student to leave campus.
-When students leave school, they must sign out in the Main Office.
-Leaving campus without the permission of an administrator may result in suspension.
+All students must remain on campus for the duration of the school day unless permission has been previously granted for the student to leave campus by the parent and/or school administrator.
+Only seniors may leave campus for lunch.
+They must sign out when they leave and back in when they return.
+Students may not drive other students.
+Violation of these policies may result in suspension.